 Regularly checking your credit reports would help you to balance your spending and avoid any unusual transaction that would badly affect your financial history.
-To check your credit rating, you can either request CIC or visit https://www.pcb.vn (01 free access per year).
-To be more proactive with your credit rating, use Internet Banking and turn on email/mobile banking notifications to be up-to-date with your credit history, loans, late payments.
+To check your credit rating, you can either request CIC or visit http://www.pcb.vn (01 free access per year).
+To be more proactive with your credit rating, use internet banking and turn on email/mobile banking notifications to be up-to-date with your credit history, loans, late payments.

 For credit card payments, try settling your payments ahead of time to make sure your credit rating is always at the safest level.
 To make this easier, you need to find out all the information related to payment terms of your chosen bank upon applying for your credit card.
 Additionally, to make sure you can afford your credit card payment every month, always try to keep your outstanding payment lower than 30% of your credit limit.